Aztro Marketplace

 The Perfect Landing

 Conversion was one of our main KPIs, so we did much work to make it easier for different users to learn, evaluate, and create an account with us.
 Landing pages played a key role, and we created pages for brands, retailers, and interior designers.
-We discovered we could retain and convert more traffic because each page focused on what mattered to its particular clientele, and the only call to action led to creating an account.
+Based on metrics and user feedback we developed numerous landing pages that ultimately led to converting a large number of prospect brands.

 Welcoming Customers